At the weekend, the end of the world was approaching - everyone lived like on the last day.

-101. From time to time, Latvian news channels report that another Englishman has been caught writing to the historic buildings of the Old Town, and sometimes even to the Freedom Monument.
-And every time, they are looking for some kind of trick.
-From abuse of national symbols to secret operations to discredit the country.
-And having got to England, I understood what was the matter.
-And no one guessed that the answer was easier.
-They do the same at home.
-Get out of the pub and piss on the nearest corner.
-For them, it’s a natural state rather than malice.
-It is their normal environment, and having got drunk in Latvia, they behave just like at home.
+101. From time to time, Latvian news The channels report that another Englishman was caught writing on the historic buildings of the Old City, and sometimes even on the Freedom Monument.
+And every time, they are looking for some catch.
+From abuse of national symbols, to covert operations to discredit the country.
+And once in England, I realized what was the matter.
+And after all, no one guessed that the answer was nowhere simpler.
+They do the same thing at home.
+Get out of the pub and piss to the nearest corner.
+For them, this is more a natural state than malice.
+This is their normal environment, and after getting drunk in Latvia, they behave just like at home.

 102. Once upon a time, while still living in Riga, I went to Livu water park with my sons.
 There were five Englishmen who behaved by our standards absolutely inadequate.
 They did not wait for the green light on the roller coaster, jumped into the pipes for five people in a row, rode their stomachs in front of their heads, did not take the inflatable circles, in general they did what they wanted.
 Rescuers rushed like mad to catch them, but they were not given.
 The rest of the visitors were in a state of quiet horror and discussed whether they were drunk or stoned, because normal people in the water park usually follow the rules of behavior and safety.
 And, at least, the personnel obey.
 In the end, they were caught, and asked to leave the water park.
 The British made huge eyes and refused.
 In general, it all ended in a wild scandal and the mood was spoiled by everyone.
 The secret was revealed to me after many years in the UK.
 I went to the local water park.
 And what do you think I saw there?
 There they did it all and sundry.
 For two hours in the water park six times less than ours, I observed three incidents.
 One of which was a woman who had hit the stone floor with her head.
 They brought her ice, sat beside her, and that was it.
 Two other incidents were easier.
 There is red and green light on the pipes for pro forma.
 There are no sensors on the pipes.
 All red-to-green switches occur only in time delay.
 And what's the difference, only the one who wants to look at them looks at the bulbs.
 And who does not want, just jumps into the pipe, as he pleases, and goes down.
 What seemed wild and unacceptable to us is, in fact, mundane and absolutely normal for them.
 And this is a fact.